YNemokun/tictactoeAI/README.md

    With these basic functions, we can build a tic-tac-toe game against a random computer.

   ### Dictionary
-   The two methods will returrn the max/min value from a dictionary.
+   The two methods will return the first of all max/min values from a dictionary.

   ### Maximizer
    The maximizer will maximize the moves for the maximum player, usually X or human.